zcraber/powered-by-azuracast/README.md

 Feel free to make suggestions or corrections by creating <a href="https://github.com/zcraber/powered-by-azuracast/issues" target="_blank">issues</a> or [pull requests](https://github.com/zcraber/powered-by-azuracast/pulls) if you know of any radio stations that should be on this list.

 ### Disclaimer 🔴
 This list is not sponsored or endorsed by AzuraCast.
-I don't own any of these radio stations and I'll not be liable for any damage you get by using the list.
+I don't own or operate any of these radio stations and I'll not be liable for any damage you get by using them.
 If you're the owner of one of the radio stations listed here and would like to remove it, just let me know. 🙂